FrameworkComputer/InputModules/OneKeyModule/README.md

 1.  **Alignment:** The module is positioned underneath a rigid carrier PCB.
 2.  **Mechanical Retention:** Four **mechanical solder lugs** lock into the carrier board to provide structural stability.
 3.  **Soldering:** The 10 castellated signal pads and the 4 mechanical lugs(optional) are soldered "upwards."
 This creates a shared electrical and mechanical bond.
 4.  **Signal Chaining:** Use the `ROW Out` and `COL Out` signals to daisy-chain multiple modules across the carrier PCB to form a complete keyboard scanning matrix.
+LEDs will be parallel.